-Adoption has changed dramatically in the last few decades.
+Adoptions have changed dramatically in the last few decades.
 No longer are you “giving up” your baby.
-You choose the adoption plan that is right for both of you.
+You choose the plan that is right for both of you.
 You’re in the driver’s seat.
 You decide everything.

 If you’re wondering how to begin the process, contact Avenue Women’s Center here.
 We’ll answer your questions and help you get started.

-An open adoption means you and the adoptive family have access to one another through face-to-face meetings, phone calls, and letters.
+Open adoption means you and the adoptive family have access to one another through face-to-face meetings, phone calls, and letters.
 Potential adoptive families fill out a bio with photos and information for you to review.
 Once you’ve chosen a family, you’ll have the option to meet them even before giving birth.
-Afterwards, you’ll have the opportunity to be a part of the child’s life and participate in major events if both parties agree.
+Afterward, you’ll have the opportunity to be a part of the child’s life and participate in major events if both parties agree.

 In a closed adoption, your identity remains completely anonymous.
 You can still choose the adoptive family, but you’ll have no interaction with them before or after the birth.
 No identifying information is given to either the birth family or the adoptive family.
 There is complete privacy.
 Only after the child is an adult can they attempt to find you.